 - a.
 The Claimant is (or was) covered under this Policy at the time the health care item or service was requested or, in the case of retrospective review, the Claimant was covered under this Policy at the time the health care item or service was provided; - b.
 The adverse benefit determination or final internal adverse benefit determination is not based on the fact that the Claimant was not eligible for coverage under this Policy; - c.
 The Claimant has exhausted this Policy's internal appeal process (unless exhaustion is not otherwise required); and - d.
-The Claimant has provided all the information and forms required to process an external review.

-- 2. Within five (5) days of receipt of an external review request, the University of Utah Health Plans will send a copy of the request to the Commissioner together with a fifteen dollar (\$15.00) fee. - 3.
-The Claimant, Commissioner and, if applicable, the Member's authorized representative will be notified of the results of the preliminary review within one business day after completion of the preliminary review.
-If the request is incomplete, the notice must describe the information, materials, etc., needed to complete the request, and set forth the time limit for the Claimant to provide the additional information needed: (a) the longer of the initial four-month period within which to request an external review; or (2) if later, forty-eight (48) hours (or such longer period specifically identified in the notice) after the receipt of the notice. - 4.
-If the request is not eligible for external review, the University of Utah Health Plans Appeals and Grievances Department will: (a) outline the reasons for ineligibility in the notice; and (b) provide the Claimant with contact information for the U.S. Employee Benefits Security Administration (toll free number is shown on page 5, Important Information.). - 5.
-If the request is eligible for external review, the University of Utah Appeals and Grievance Department will assign the request to an Independent Review Organization (IRO) that has been approved by the Commissioner to conduct the external review.
-The University of Utah Appeals and Grievance Department does not choose the IRO. - 6.
-After assignment, the University of Utah Health Plans will notify the Member and, if applicable, the Member's authorized representative, of the request's eligibility and acceptance for external review.
-The notice must include a provision that the Member or the Member's authorized representative may submit in writing to the assigned independent review organization additional information for consideration by the independent review organization.
-The notice should state that such information shall be submitted within five (5) business days following the date of receipt of the notice.
+The Claimant has provided all the information and forms required to process an external review. - 2.
+The Claimant will be notified of the results of the preliminary review within one business day after completion of the preliminary review.
+If the request is incomplete, the notice must describe the information, materials, etc., needed to complete the request, and set forth the time limit for the Claimant to provide the additional information needed: (a) the longer of the initial four-month period within which to request an external review; or (2) if later, forty-eight (48) hours (or such longer period specifically identified in the notice) after the receipt of the notice. - 3.
+If the request is not eligible for external review, the University of Utah Health Plans Appeals and Grievances Department will: (a) outline the reasons for ineligibility in the notice; and (b) provide the Claimant with contact information for the U.S. Employee Benefits Security Administration (toll free number is shown on page 5, Important Information.). - 4.
+If the request is eligible for external review, the University of Utah Health Plans Appeals and Grievances Department will assign the request to an Independent Review Organization (IRO) to conduct the external review. - 5.
+To ensure independence of the external review and to minimize potential bias, the University of Utah Health Plans Appeals and Grievances Department will contract with at least three IROs who are accredited by URAC or a similar nationally recognized accrediting organization and will rotate assignments among the three IROs (or incorporate other independent, unbiased methods for selection of IROs, such as random selection).
+In addition, the IRO shall not be eligible for any financial incentives based upon the likelihood that the IRO will support the denial of claims.